Bernie Sanders joins the Democrats' tax party with new levy on large estates

 Breaking News Emails

-WASHINGTON — Sen. Bernie Sanders, I-Vt., released a bill that would dramatically increase the estate tax for multi-million dollar inheritances, becoming the second potential 2020 candidate this week to propose major new taxes on the ultra-wealthy.
+WASHINGTON — Sen. Bernie Sanders, I-Vt., released a bill Thursday that would drastically increase the estate tax for multimillion-dollar inheritances, becoming the second potential 2020 presidential candidate this week to propose major new taxes on the ultra-wealthy.

-Increasing the tax burden on the rich to fund new social spending or lower-income tax cuts is fast becoming a major theme of the Democratic presidential contest as several potential candidates are proposing additional tax increases aimed at the rich that would target investments, inheritances and wealth.
+Increasing the tax burden on the rich to fund new social spending or lower-income tax cuts is fast becoming a major theme of the Democratic presidential contest, with candidates targeting investments, inheritances and wealth.

-Under Sanders' “For The 99.8 Percent Act,” so named because it would only apply to the richest 0.2 percent of Americans, the estate tax would rise to 45 percent on estates between $3.5 million and $10 million, 50 percent on estates between $10 million to $50 million, 55 percent on estates over $50 million and top out at 77 percent on $1 billion-plus fortunes.
+Under Sanders' “For the 99.8 Percent Act,” so named because it would only apply to the richest 0.2 percent of Americans, the estate tax would rise to 45 percent on estates worth $3.5 million to $10 million; 50 percent on estates $10 million to $50 million; 55 percent on estates over $50 million; and topping out at 77 percent on $1 billion-plus fortunes.

 The bill sets up a potential general election contrast with President Donald Trump, who cut taxes on large inheritances by doubling the size of estates that are exempted before the current 40 percent rate kicks in.
 It now applies only to estates larger than $11.2 million and $22.4 million for couples.
 Senate Majority Leader Mitch McConnell, R-Ky., introduced a plan this week with a group of Republican senators that would go further and repeal the tax entirely.

-Release of the Sanders plan also comes just days after Sen. Elizabeth Warren, D-Mass., proposed an "ultra-millionaire tax" that would impose a 2 percent annual tax on fortunes over $50 million and 3 percent on fortunes over $1 billion.
+Release of the Sanders plan also comes just days after Sen. Elizabeth Warren, D-Mass., who is also considering a presidential run, proposed an "ultra-millionaire tax" that would impose a 2 percent annual tax on fortunes over $50 million and 3 percent on fortunes over $1 billion.